 Since the Agricultural Act of 2014 authorized research programs for hemp, only nine states have yet to launch pilot programs while forty-one have adopted some sort of hemp legislation.
 Of those forty-one states, only twenty-four actively regulate hemp in a manner conducive to cultivating, processing and selling hemp and its products.
-However, the passage of the 2018 Farm Bill looms large, which will establish hemp and cannabidiol (CBD) outside the purview of the Drug Enforcement Administration (DEA) via the Controlled Substances Act (CSA).
+However, the passage of the 2018 Farm Bill and subsequent state of hemp looms large, which will establish hemp and cannabidiol (CBD) outside the purview of the Drug Enforcement Administration (DEA) via the Controlled Substances Act (CSA).
 Effectively, hemp is set to solidify its rightful place as an agricultural product rather than an illicit substance.

 Until the 2018 Farm Bill passes and we see how the FDA will handle the transition exactly, players currently in the hemp product industry are operating under guidance from Congress, which has affirmed via a temporary appropriations bill signed by President Trump that no funds will be used to “prohibit the transportation, processing, sale, or use of industrial hemp, or seeds of such plant, that is grown or cultivated in accordance with subsection 7606 of the Agricultural Act of 2104, within or outside the state in which the industrial hemp is grown and cultivated.”
 In layman’s terms, Congress has reassured the hemp space that those involved are not likely to see federal intervention in any activity pursuant to their respective state regulations.